Bounties attract serious brainpower to the challenge.

 The sections explained

 Try to summarize the entire idea within the title.
-The goal is to let the reader understand it from just reading the title alone.
+It should be a single sentence that starts with the "what" and ends with the "why".
+The goal is to let the reader understand the idea from just reading the title alone.
 Aim to give the “secrets” away without requiring the reader to read the rest.

 Please consider not using ALL CAPS or Capitalizing Each First Letter Of The Title.
 Let’s maintain some standards.